How much cover do you need?

 We all have different financial situations, so our insurance needs are different too.
 That’s why instead of giving you a single dollar amount it can be more helpful to think about multiples of your income instead.

-Of course other factors, such as your age, your relationship status, whether you have kids or look after other family members, and your financial responsibilities can have a big impact on these numbers.
+Other factors can have a big impact on these numbers.
+Such as your age, relationship status, whether you have kids or look after other family members, and your financial responsibilities.

 Read on for more information, and remember the Media Super team are here to help you work out how much cover you need.